aiidateam/aiida-core/docs/source/reference/command_line.rst

       Print status of AiiDA services.

     Options:
+      -t, --print-traceback  Print the full traceback in case an exception is raised.
       --no-rmq               Do not check RabbitMQ status
       --help                 Show this message and exit.

 .. _reference:command-line:verdi-user: